hanabi/hanabi.github.io/misc/Deleted_Conventions.md

 ### The Critical 4 Bluff

-* Building on the *3 Bluffs* convention, it is ALSO possible for a card that initiates a *Bluff* to be a copy of any of the 4s that are critical (meaning that the other copy is in the discard pile or it is a black 4).
+* Building on the *3 Bluffs* convention, it is **also** possible for a card that initiates a *Bluff* to be a copy of any of the 4s that are critical (meaning that the other copy is in the discard pile or it is a black 4).
 * This convention was deleted because it was hardly ever used and it increased complexity.

 ### The Reverse Misplay Chop Move